panzacoder/share-black-stories/src/pages/index.md

 ---
 templateKey: index-page
 title: Share Black Stories
+sections:
-heading: How many times is the camera not running?
+  - How many times is the camera not running?
 ---